LaurentVeyssier/Pricing-optimization-Model/README.md

 - The sale starts N days before the event with a defined number of tickets to sell.
 The objective is to maximize revenues generated selling the tickets.

 # Initial observations
 - Since unsold tickets are lost, the algorithm must check and sell all remaining tickets the day before the last.
-This will be achieved by setting price = demand on day before the last - tickets left.
-In case the demand is below the number of tickets left, a portion will be lost.
+This will be achieved by setting price = demand - tickets left.
+In case the demand on the day before the last is below the number of tickets left, a portion will be lost.
 - Revenues = Price x Quantities sold.
   - Quantities sold = demand - price
   - `Revenues = price x (demand - price)`.
 Revenues are maximized when the function's derivative is 0.